zack-bitcoin/amoveo/README.md

 Aeternity
 ==========

-A blockchain for trustless markets of financial derivatives
+A blockchain for trust-free markets in financial derivatives

 This code is being used by: [æternity](https://aeternity.com).

 ### Compiling and Runing
 You will need Erlang and a couple of libraries.
 Please follow instructions:

 [For Ubuntu](docs/compile_ubuntu.md)

 [For Mac](docs/compile_mac.md)